Miguel-Barca/https---github.com-Miguel-Barca-Vehicle_Insurance_App/README.md

 🚀 Installation Instructions:
 ------------
+Follow these steps to set up and run the project locally.

 If you already have Python with pip installed, you can simply run::

     pip install robotframework

-Follow these steps to set up and run the project locally:
+    pip install robotframework-autoitlibrary

 Clone the Repository::

     git clone https://github.com/Miguel-Barca/Vehicle_Insurance_App.git

 📋 Usage and Examples:
 ------------